 Day 9 – Depart Luxor

-Today is the last day of your tour.
+Today is a departure day so there are no planned activities.
 Check-out at the hotel will be at 11am.
 Depending on your flight schedule, you may have the day to relax before heading to Luxor International Airport for flights home.

 WHAT'S INCLUDED IN THE EGYPT TOUR

-- Sharing a twin room at 4 and 5 star hotels with breakfast (single supplement £250)
+- Sharing a twin room at 4 & 5 star hotels with breakfast

 - 3x nights’ accommodation on Nile Cruise